boucherm/GazePrediction/README.md

-This project is mainly an exercise but also an attempt at using a webcam to predict the mouse pointer position.
+This project is a modest exercise in pytorch, attempting to use a webcam to predict/control a mouse pointer position.
 This is ( not ) achieved ( but not that far ) using a quite simple neural net.
 As a neural net needs to be trained, training data is needed.
 This project presents three python scripts: one to acquire data, one to define and train a neural net, one to test the results.